Fire Control

 It's time to rethink firefighting

-In 2018, there were more than 58,000 forest fires in the US alone; and in the past decade, they consumed more than $5 billion in personal property.
+In 2018, there were more than 58,000 wildfires in the US alone, and in the past decade, they consumed more than $5 billion in personal property.

 The Intensity

-When a fire begins, there’s only a short period available before it morphs into a raging inferno.
+When a wildfire begins, there’s only a small window of time before it morphs into a raging inferno.

 The Great Fire of 1871

-The worst in US history in terms of lives lost were the Great Fires of 1871, in which four large fires broke out simultaneously in the Upper Midwest ultimately claiming more than 1,500 lives.
+The worst in US history in terms of lives lost were the Great Fires of 1871, in which four large wildfires broke out simultaneously in the Upper Midwest, ultimately claiming more than 1,500 lives.

 The Great Fire of 1910